thriveweb/gf-assist/readme.txt

 == Frequently Asked Questions ==

+= Do I need gravity from plugin? =

+This plugin works with gravity forms.
+You must have a full version for this to work as expected.

-= What is the plugin template for? =
+= What is the plugin for? =

-This plugin template is designed to help you get started with any new WordPress plugin.
+This plugin is designed to help you use gravity forms style with modern UX design.

 == Changelog ==

 = 1.0 =
-* 2012-12-13
-* Initial release

-== Upgrade Notice ==

-= 1.0 =
-* 2012-12-13
+* 2020-10-23
 * Initial release